victorcazalis/victorcazalis.github.io/publications.md

 ### Peer-reviewed articles
-* **Cazalis V.** (Accepted).
-Species richness response to human pressure hides important assemblage transformations. *Proceedings of the National Academy of Sciences*
+* **Cazalis V.** (2022).
+Species richness response to human pressure hides important assemblage transformations. *Proceedings of the National Academy of Sciences* [DOI:10.1073/pnas.2107361119](https://www.pnas.org/doi/full/10.1073/pnas.2107361119)

 * **Cazalis V.**, Loreau M., Barragan-Jason G. (Accepted).
 A global synthesis on trends in human experience of nature. *Frontiers in Ecology and the Environment*